What services do you provide?

 How do I know if we are a good match?

-I recommend that all clients schedule an initial consultation.
-This 20 minute introduction is an opportunity for you to ask questions and determine if we will be a good match without the pressure of a full session and fee.
+I recommend that all clients schedule an initial consultation at no cost.
+This FREE 20 minute introduction is an opportunity for you to ask questions and determine if we will be a good match without the pressure of a full session and fee.

 Therapy does not begin in this initial consultation, rather it allows us to discuss what therapy would look like with me as your counselor.
 We also discuss fee, service medium and frequency of visits based on what works best to meet your needs.